 What are deepfakes?

-The term combines "Deep Learning" and "Fake".
-It refers to media – images, videos, audio – that have been altered or completely newly generated using AI in such a way that they appear deceptively real.
+The term blends "Deep Learning" and "Fake".
+It refers to media (images, videos, audio) that AI has altered or generated entirely from scratch so convincingly that it looks real.

 The technology behind it: GANs, Diffusion Models and Autoencoders.